-Web3 currently has some impressive proof points in the different areas: During its 4th and largest Web3-related fund, Crypto Fund 4, Andreessen Horowitz raised an unprecedented $4.5 billion last month for a slew of blockchain-related investments that will fill out “the next generation of computing.”
+Web3 currently has some impressive proof points in different areas: During its 4th and largest Web3-related fund, Crypto Fund 4, Andreessen Horowitz raised an unprecedented $4.5 billion last month for a slew of blockchain-related investments that will fill out “the next generation of computing.”

 What Is Web3 In The Business?

 For starters, Web3 is likely to become an essential part of our IT infrastructure in the future.
 More and more tech users and companies are clamouring for decentralisation to become a mainstream industry trend.

 It seems inevitable that enterprises will have to adapt to depending more on Web3 resources (data, compute, etc.) and sharing more control in the future, as opposed to storing information in our databases and running code in portions of the cloud that we pay for or otherwise control.